 Kharad, the Sindhi term for carpet, is synonymous with exquisite handwoven carpets and rugs, also known as Kharad Dhurries used to warmth on floors and for special gatherings of people and meetings.
 People would bring their carpets for an occasion to sit comfortably as well as show respect.
 The art of weaving Kharad is an age-old craft meticulously practiced by the nomadic communities of Kutch, bringing to life the vibrant colours, rich traditions, and unique way of life of this community.

 The primary purpose of this craft is to cover the floor, envisioning a scenario where a nomadic community is traversing a grassland and requires a quick, clean surface – these durries play a vital role.
-The use of natural fibres adds strength and durability to these carpets.
+The use of natural fibers adds strength and durability to these carpets.
 The Kharad artisans produced Kharad (used for spreading on the floor), Khurjani (used to keep on the back of a camel to carry heavy items), Rasa (thick cloth used to cover grains) as their basic requirements while moving from one place to another.
 Originally Kharad carpets were made from goat and camel hair wool.

 However, in contemporary urban settings, this craft has seamlessly integrated itself; people now purchase these durries to cover their floors or even adorn their walls as impressive wall décor.
 Artisans are also diversifying their products to meet various market demands, creating items such as Aasan for puja, bags, and more.